|Texas Institute of Orthopedic Surgery & Sports Medicine, PLLC

 Complete recovery takes about 6 months.
 Many patients have reported that they required 12 months before they reached all their goals.

-Most people are able to return to their previous occupations.
+Most people are able to return to their previous occupations and activities after recovering from a patellar tendon tear.
 Many people report stiffness in the affected leg.
 Most regain nearly equal motion compared to the uninjured leg.

 If you are an athlete, your surgeon will most likely want to test your leg strength before giving a go-ahead to return to sports.
 Your surgeon will compare your leg strength using some functional knee testing (like hopping).
 The goal is that your strength be at least 85-90% of your uninjured side.
 In addition to leg strength, your surgeon will assess your leg's endurance, your balance, and if you are having any swelling.